 |You are viewing documentation of TeamCity 6.5.x, which is not the most recent released version of TeamCity.
 Please refer to the listing to choose another version.|

 In addition to the commands described here, there is a REST API that you can use for certain operations.

 The TeamCity server supports basic HTTP authentication allowing to access certain web server pages and perform actions from various scripts.
-Please consult the manual for the client tool/library on how to supply basic HTTP credentials when issuing a request.

 Use valid TeamCity server username and password to authenticate using basic HTTP authentication.
 The user should have appropriate permissions to perform the actions.

 To use a basic HTTP authentication instead of redirecting to the login page, prepend a path in usual TeamCity URL with "/httpAuth".
 For example: